fremydev/The_C_Programming_Language_Exercises/README.md

 ### Exercise 3-4.
 In a two's complement number representation, our version of itoa does not handle the largest negative number, that is, the value of n equal to -(2^wordsize-1).
 Explain why not.
 Modify it to print the value correctly, regardless of the machine on which it runs.
 ### Exercise 3-5.
 Write the functions itob(n,s,b) that converts the integer n into a base b character representation in the string s.
 In particular, itob(n, s, 16) format n as a hexadecimal integer in s.
 ### Exercise 3-6.
 Write a version of itoa that accepts three arguments instead of two.
 The third argument is a minimum field width; the converted number must be padded with blanks on the left if necessary to make it wide enough.

+## Chapter 4.
+Functions and Program Structure

+### Exercise 4-1.
+Write the function strindex(s, t) which returns the position of the rightmost occurrence of t in s.
+Or -1 if there is none.

+### Exercise 4-2.
+Extend atof to handle scientific notation form.

+### Exercise 4-3.
+Given the basic framework, it's straightforward to extend the calculator.
+Add the % modulus operator and provisions for negative numbers.

+### Exercise 4-12.
+Adapt the ideas of printd to write a recursive version of itoa; that is, convert an integer into a string by calling a recursive routine.
+### Exercise 4-13.
+Write a recursive version of the functions reverse(s), which reverses the string s in place.

+### Exercise 4-14.
+Define a macro swap(t, x, y) that interchanges two arguments of type t.